 The FAA invites interested people to take part in this rulemaking by sending written comments, data, or views.
 The most helpful comments reference a specific portion of the special conditions, explain the reason for any recommended change, and include supporting data.

-The FAA will consider all comments received by the closing date for comments, and will consider comments filed late if it is possible to do so without incurring delay.
+The FAA will consider all comments received by the closing date for comments.
 The FAA may change these special conditions based on the comments received.

 Background